 The time and impact of your license revocation will depend on a number of things.
 Below is a brief outline of the various license revocation times based on the offense:

 First Offense with no aggravating factors: 90 day revocation period; 15 day complete loss of license before eligible for a limited license.

-Second Offense with aggravating factors: 1 year revocation period; 180 day complete loss of license before eligible for a limited license.
+Second Offense with no aggravating factors: 1 year revocation period; Ignition Interlock Program.

 Additional License Revocation Regulations

 In many instances you will be able to obtain a “work permit” which will allow you to drive after a certain period of license suspension.
-This work permit can be granted as quickly as fifteen (15) days after the revocation or as long as three (3) or more months.
+This work permit can be granted as quickly as fifteen (15) days after the revocation.
 Furthermore, to reinstate your license you will need to apply for a new license, pay a reinstatement fee, pass a written DWI driver’s test, and obtain the approval of a License Evaluator with the Department of Public Safety.

 How Minnesota License Revocation Lawyers Can Help You

 It is important to understand that you do have options when it comes to a license revocation.
 Once you receive a Notice of Revocation either in person or in the mail, you have thirty (30) days to challenge the revocation.
 If you or someone you love is being faced with license revocation due to a DWI arrest, make sure you contact Sabby and Reyes Law Firm as soon as possible.
 The professional team of lawyers at Sabby and Reyes will get to work immediately on your case, determining your best defense strategy so you can keep your license and your freedom to drive.
 Our attorneys are experienced, innovative and aggressive criminal defense and DWI lawyers.